-Provisions for on-costs such as payroll tax, workers compensation and superannuation are recognised separately from the provision for employee benefits.
+Employee benefits on-costs such as payroll tax and workers compensation are recognised separately from the provision for employee benefits.

-(L) Leases
+(M) Leases

 A lease is a right to use an asset for an agreed period of time in exchange for payment.